ScanMountGoat/xc3_lib/README.md

 [![Crates.io](https://img.shields.io/crates/v/xc3_write.svg?label=xc3_write)](https://crates.io/crates/xc3_write) [![docs.rs](https://docs.rs/xc3_write/badge.svg)](https://docs.rs/xc3_write/)

 ## Usage
 These projects are still highly unstable.
-When adding any of these projects to the Cargo.toml, specify a specific git revision or commit the Cargo.lock file to source control.
+When using the latest version from github, specify a specific git revision or commit the Cargo.lock file to source control.
 This locks the version and avoids any breaking changes.
 The debug or JSON output has not stabilized and should not be assumed to be the same between commits.

 ```toml
 xc3_model = { git = "https://github.com/ScanMountGoat/xc3_lib", rev = "commit_hash" }